04 December 2023

 The ultimate guide to a neat and tidy piece of sheet music.

 If you are currently composing or arranging a piece of music (maybe even for the Pianist Composing Competition), you will know that tidying up your score before completion is a challenge!
 Our quest for perfection can drive us to tweak, change and edit more than we need to, with no real system in place.

 The checklist below is going to be invaluable for when you are approaching the finishing stages of your compositional process.
 Work your way through each point at your own pace, and you’ll finish up with a beautifully neat and tidy score.

 1. First things first….

 The title and composer!
 The title of your piece will always sit centrally at the top of the page.
-The name of the composer (most likely you) sits a couple of lines down on the right-hand side in a smaller font.
+The name of the composer (most likely you) sits on the right-hand side, below the title.
 You’ll see in the example below that you also have the option to credit others who may have been involved in your compositional process.

 2. Check your clefs